 Question: What is a code signing certificate?

-Answer: A code signing cert is an X509 certificate specifically used to sign code or software.
+Answer: A code signing cert is an X509 certificate specifically used to sign code, software, executables, and scripts.
 Unlike an SSL Certificate used to protect data transmitted to and from a server which also identifies a server, and also unlike a user certificate that may be used to sign and encrypt email and files, certificates for code signing are used to sign code to ensure that code is secure and delivered untouched by its original author.
 The signature provided by the code signing cert ensures the code or software is legitimate and safe to use.
-For example, your organization may sign and deliver a software package for usage that they may sign to make sure you know it was delivered by them.
+For example, your organization may sign and deliver a software package that they may sign to make sure you know it was delivered by them.
 In essence, the certificate verifies the developer’s identity and verifies the code is the same as it was when signed by the developer.

 To sum up the definition, code signing simply increases confidence and trust in software.